pswilson/WordSolver/go/README.md

 The project has been kept simple (flat) and there's nothing special required run the code other than having the go tools installed.

-You can locate the code whereever you'd like in your go tree or simply run the code such as:
+You can locate the code wherever you'd like in your go tree or simply run the code such as:

     go run *.go abc